duckietown/compose-pkg-duckietown-duckiebot/README.md

-# compose-pkg-aido-duckiebot
+# compose-pkg-duckietown-duckiebot

-AIDO Duckiebot monitoring package for the \compose\ platform.
+Duckiebot monitoring package for the \compose\ platform.